-Our Emergency Response Team, formed in late February to address the COVID-19 crisis, continues to meet regularly to make decisions about how to best serve our communities while doing all we can to ensure the safety of all who walk through our doors.
-But we wouldn’t be able to do any of it without the folks who work on the front lines every day.
-They are the heart and soul of our company, and we are profoundly grateful for their extraordinary efforts.
+Our Emergency Response Team, formed in late February 2020 to address the COVID-19 crisis, continues to meet regularly to make decisions about how to best serve our communities while doing all we can to ensure the safety of everyone in our market.
+Of course, we wouldn’t be able to do any of it without the people who work in our markets every day – they’re the heart and soul of our company and we are profoundly grateful for their extraordinary efforts.

-- Are there exceptions?
-Children 2 years of age or younger are not required to wear a mask.
+Children 2 and under are not required to wear a mask.

 - No groups: We ask that our customers come to the market with as few people as possible to minimize crowding.

 - Samples and cooking demos: Suspended until further notice.